- What is ABLE?

 You can get in touch with your state’s WIPA (Work Incentive Planning and Assistance) program to learn more about ABLE.
-Call the Ticket to Work Help Line at 866-968-7842 or consult with a Community Work Incentive Coordinator about other work incentives that allow someone receiving SSI or SSDI to buy AT.
+Call the Ticket to Work Help Line at 866-968-7842 or consult with a Community Work Incentive Coordinator about other work incentives that allow someone receiving SSI or SSDI to buy assistive technology.
 You can find out more from the ABLE National Resource Center.
 You can open an Iowa ABLE account online at IAble.

 Disclaimer: This tip sheet is for information only.
 Iowa Compass makes regular updates to give current and accurate information.
 We cannot be held liable for any outdated or incorrect information.